AI-SysBio/Ab-binding/README.md

 ## Example: Self-epitopes in Rheumatoid Arthritis

 Here we show how the method in this repository can identify antibodies binding to the known epitopes of Collagen type II, a well characterized antigen involved in Rheumatoid Arthrisis.
-Since more than 40 antibodies binding to CII were previously characterized~, we can identify the epitope reactivity of many of the sequences the the sequences immune repertoire.
+Since more than 40 antibodies binding to CII were previously characterized~, we can identify the epitope reactivity of many of the sequences in the immune repertoires from different organs.

 <img src="https://github.com/Aurelien-Pelissier/Ab-binding/blob/main/img/RAmice.png" width=800>